neuroeddu/Auto-qPCR/README.md

 The same folder can be located when you pull this github repo and navigate to
 $ Auto-qPCR/website/Files_to_link_website/sample data/Local_Download

+# To test the functions

+1. navigate to the folder 'website/Auto-q-pcr-frontend' after activating the virtual environment
+2. run  `py .\test.py -i input_file1.csv,input_file2.csv -o output_directory`

+If you have multiple input files separate the input files by comma(s)

+The output directory should contain log.txt file which has the relevant information for the program and clean_data.csv which showcases the correct output of the program

+Also the path to the input file(s) and the output file should be relative path

 # Command Line version is archived
 We are not updating these scripts.